-Revenue for this fund comes from 8.814% of the state sales tax, which is shared by counties and cities and is distributed using a complex formula.
-Forecasted sales tax revenue for the town is \$516,079 for fiscal year 08/09.
+Revenue for this fund comes from 8.814% 9.653% of the state sales tax, which is shared by counties and cities and is distributed using a complex by a population-based formula.
+Forecasted sales tax revenue for the town is \$516,079 \$406,068 for fiscal year 08/09.
+97/98, budgeted at 95% as \$385,760.
 These funds are to be used for municipal-wide programs or for municipal utility tax relief (to replace declining ad valorem revenues if applicable).
 These funds can also be pledged for bond repayment or used directly for capital projects.